 - Exception test: Tests how exceptions and errors in the system are handled.
 This is the scenario that is often not tested.
 We have a tendency to only test the sunshine scenarios.
 Exception testing makes sure that we test our system when it fails - and that our error handling works as intended.

 These are just some types of system tests.
 There are many other types and I have not found a full list of these.
 Wikipedia has a good list, but looking around the web you will find even more types of system tests.

-Many of the above are hard to automate.
-But many are doable.
-I have written many selenium tests during my time as a software developers.
-My experience with these are that they give great value - if they are maintained.
-But the smallest changes can break your tests and it may take you a long time to figure out where/when the error was introduced.
-Because you have a whole system to go through.
+Many of the above are hard to automate, but many are doable.
+I have written many selenium tests during my time as a software developer.
+My experience with these is that they give great value - if they are maintained.
+But the smallest changes can break your tests and it may take you a long time to figure out where/when the error was introduced, because you have a whole system to go through.

 - Tests the whole system

 - Depends on requirements from a specification (User stories)

 - Can have both functional and non-functional requirements